An outline of the delivery patterns that are outside standard delivery.

 A full time study programme is defined as 540 planned hours or greater and we would expect that only in exceptional circumstances would a full time study programme be delivered in less than an academic year.

-In some cases, where this best meets the assessed needs of the student and/or is strictly necessary to prepare them for their progression outcome, institutions will plan compressed programmes to allow students to complete a significant number of hours in a short period of time.
+In some cases, where this best meets the assessed needs of the student and/or is strictly necessary to prepare them for their progression outcome, institutions will plan compressed programmes to allow students to complete a significant number of hours in a short period.
 These programmes will be funded at the standard funding rate based on the planned hours.

 We would expect such compressed delivery to lead to excellent results, as demonstrated through qualification success rates and positive destinations.
-We would not expect this to lead to a student being funded for more than one full-time programme in an academic year.
-We will monitor the delivery and value for money of compressed programmes during 2013 to 2014 and will decide whether to apply a funding cap to such provision in future accordingly.
+We would not expect this to lead to a student funded for more than one full-time programme in an academic year.
+We will monitor the delivery and value for money of compressed programmes during 2014 to 2015 and will decide whether to apply a funding cap to such provision in future accordingly.

-We have identified where there are either 100 students or 20% of students recorded as being on a full time programme delivered in less than six months.
+We have identified where there are either 100 students or 20% of students recorded as being on a full time programme delivered in less than 6 months.

 Where 70% or more of students finished just after the 2 week qualifying period (applies to study programmes of less than 24 weeks)